Olajide-Ibukunoluwa-Temitope/caesar_cipher/README.md

 # caesar_cipher
-A program to carry out encryption or given word(s) using caesar cipher
+A program to carry out encryption of given word(s) using caesar cipher